-Mr Battle recently retired as an Assistant Chief Constable with West Yorkshire Police.
+Mr Battle retired as an Assistant Chief Constable with West Yorkshire Police.
 He has over 30 years experience of working within the public sector and over 20 years of being in a leadership role.

 His roles have given him substantial experience in performance management, change management, project and performance management as well as people development.
 Mr Battle has acted as chair of discipline tribunals and led on diversity and inclusion.

 She has extensive experience as an Operations Manager within the financial services sector but for the last 14 years has been a director of her own company dealing with property searches for conveyancing professionals.
-In addition, she has been a governor within the primary school phase.
+In addition, she has been a Governor within the primary school phase.

 Sir Thomas Wharton Academy, with the support of the parents, can achieve its vision and goals and she feels privileged to be part of the governing body.
 She is committed to support the school to ensure that it will continue to provide a high quality education for all students.

-Mrs Greensill has seen significant changes within education in Maltby both aesthetically, culturally and in the standard of learning delivered.
-The Academy has gone from a place where young people are taught to an environment where they are inspired, supported and prepared to achieve the best of their ability and to have the confidence to aspire to achieve.
+Mrs Greensill has seen significant changes within education in Maltby Learning Trust both aesthetically, culturally and in the standard of learning delivered.
+The Academies have gone from a place where young people are taught to an environment where they are inspired, supported and prepared to achieve the best of their ability and to have the confidence to aspire to achieve.
 Mrs Greensill feels that the learning experiences that young people receive are key to their future regardless of whether their pathway is vocational or academic.

-He has an affinity with the local area, having grown up and lived close to the academy.
+He has an affinity with the local area, having grown up and lived close to the Academy.
 He attended Swinton Comprehensive school and has a passion for the life chances of all students from the area.
 Mr Swann is passionate about a fair education for all and has worked hard to ensure underperforming groups, such as pupil premium students, receive an education that allows them to achieve at least as well as others.

 During his career Mr Swann has had a host of positions developing a rich experience of leadership and education.
 At Maltby Academy Mr Swann was a Leading Learner for Teaching and Learning and KS4 Coordinator for Science.
 He also worked at Sheffield Springs Academy for 5 years as Head of Science faculty gaining a deep understanding of driving curriculum.
 The next five years of his experience were at Kingswood Academy in Hull.
 In this time Kingswood Academy moved from OFSTED inadequate to Good, and from the lowest performing secondary school in Hull to the Highest.
 With a progress score of +1.17 the academy is now in the top one percent